 - Fruit – You can use all of your favorite fruits in this recipe.
 I like to use grapes, apples, pears and strawberries.
 Feel free to add in melon, blueberries and peaches, use whatever you have in your fridge!

 - Vanilla Pudding Mix – The vanilla mix is stirred into the fruit for a wonderful subtle sweetness.
+I use a package of instant pudding, but regular works as well.

 The options are endless!
 You can use all your favorite fruits to customize this amazing fruit salad recipe.